Manuramv/cartrack-user/README.md

 - Spinner UI is not perfect now, I dind't pay much attention to improve this now.
 We can make it better later.
 - Orientation Chanes are working but we can add the scrollview and make it better.
+- We can add the test cases.
+(Due to the lack of time I dind't add test cases at the moment).